CLI Reference¶

 These options can be used with any command:

-- Show version number and exit
+--help- Show help message and exit--version- Show version number and exit

 Commands¶

-gira epic update
+gira epic update¶

 Update an existing epic.